-- 71. Remote working largely going well despite constraints around printing, scanning etc. - 72.
+- 73. Remote working largely going well despite constraints around printing, scanning etc. - 74.
 Daily zoom meetings with WasteNet team to ensure solid waste collections continue as critical service.
 Transfer stations are now open under level 3 albeit on a limited basis to begin with.
-This will be reviewed and amended accordingly if demand exceeds capacity. - 73.
-The team are also supporting the team on Stewart Island and ensuring they have sufficient and appropriate resources and PPE to continue their services. - 74.
+This will be reviewed and amended accordingly if demand exceeds capacity. - 75.
+The team are also supporting the team on Stewart Island and ensuring they have sufficient and appropriate resources and PPE to continue their services. - 76.
 Water and wastewater team along with Downer developed a continuity plan with Downer and have identified a range of critical tasks that have been prioritised over the business as usual type tasks.
-With the move to alert level 3 the team is also reviewing the capital works programme with a view to restarting certain projects. - 75.
-SCADA availability and continuity identified as most essential resource to allow staff and Downer to manage and operate our networks and treatment plants.
+With the move to alert level 3 the team is also reviewing the capital works programme with a view to restarting certain projects.